tasneem-badar/Cluster-Analysis-on-Indian-companies/README.md

 ---------------------------
 ## Data Collection
-T
-he data for this project was collected from [**AmbitionBox**](https://www.ambitionbox.com/), a platform offering detailed insights into companies, including ratings, reviews, salaries, and job openings.
+The data for this project was collected from [**AmbitionBox**](https://www.ambitionbox.com/), a platform offering detailed insights into companies, including ratings, reviews, salaries, and job openings.
 Using **Beautiful Soup**, a Python library for web scraping, key company attributes were extracted to form the dataset.

 ------------------------
 ## Features